ArBITRAL/AErlang/README.md

     -module(test_AbC).
     -compile({parse_transform, aerl_trans}).

-Then in the code, one process can send with predicate!.
+In the code, one process can send with predicates over attributes of registrated processes!.
 For example:

-    Predicate = "Battery > 30",
+    Predicate = "battery > 30",
     to(Predicate) !
 Msg
-That means, send message Msg to all processes whose attributes satisfy the predicate Predicate.
+That means, send the message Msg to all processes whose attributes satisfy the predicate Predicate.
+Predicates can be over user's variables using a prefix symbol $, provided that variables are declared in the same scope with predicates, e.g.,:

+    X = 30,
+    Ps = "battery > $X",
+    to(Ps) ! content.

 ### Attribute-based receive
 You can declare a Predicate before Erlang receive construct.
 And use it to filter out all senders do not satisfy the predicate:

-    Predicate = "Color = red and Battery < 30",
+    Predicate = "color = red and battery < 30",
     from(Predicate),
     receive
         ....
     end.

-Whenever a from is used, it must be followed by a receive construct.
+Note that whenever a attribute-based receive is used, "from" must be followed by a "receive" construct.

+### Other feature:

+Receiving predicates can be over elements of message itself (similar to selective receive):

+    Predicate = "$Money > 100 and battery < 30",
+    from(Predicate),
+    receive
+        {Money,Y} -> do_work
+    end.

-See the test and example folder for more details on how to use
+See the example folder for case studies and details on how to use